seespace/inair-documentation/2-api-guides/3-user-interface/2-using-collection-view/3-using-the-menuview/1-setting-up-the-menuview.md

 	</UIMenuView>
 </UIViewGroup>
 ```
-Then define some attribute for our `UIMenuView`
+Then define some attributes for our `UIMenuView`
 ```xml
 <UIMenuView
     ui:height="1080"